-This large and elegant wall-hanging is hand-stencilled on heavy Italian linen.
+This large and elegant wall-hanging is hand-stencilled on heavy Italian linen and is interlined and hand-finished with FR lining fabric .
 The design is derived from a pattern used by Alexander ‘Greek’ Thomson.

 Alexander ‘Greek’ Thomson, who was born in Balfron, Scotland on 9 April 1817, was an eminent Scottish architect and architectural theorist who pioneered sustainable building.